-How long is drug detox?
+How long is a drug detox program?

 Drug detox varies from a few days to as long as a few weeks, depending on how long you’ve been abusing substances, what you were abusing, etc. It’s not possible to give you an exact timeframe for how long you’ll need for drug detox.
 A full and complete recovery program takes 30 days or more, preferably more.
 You’ll need time to adjust to your new, sober lifestyle and to learn the tools and skills you need to be healthy again.

 Drug detox kits don’t work.
 Most rely on common supplements like vitamins to help you detox unsuccessfully.
 In the meantime, you could be putting your health in jeopardy by withdrawing too quickly from dangerous drugs.
 Drug detox kits are ineffective at best and dangerous at worst.

 Another drawback to drug detox kits is that they don’t help you understand addiction at all.
 There’s no support, no therapy, and nothing to help you learn how to manage life without drugs.
 A full rehab program, including detox and aftercare, are best for recovery.

 How much is drug detox?